Lentz House (Hotel Sheller)

-Lentz House (Hotel Sheller) is a historic hotel located at North Manchester, Wabash County, Indiana, USA.
+Lentz House (Hotel Sheller) is a historic hotel located at North Manchester, Indiana, US.
 It was built in 1881 and is a 2 1/2-story, rectangular, Second Empire style brick building.
 The third story was added in 1896 and attached to the main building is a two-story frame wing built in 1847.
 It has a mansard roof with dormers and a wraparound porch.

 It was listed on the National Register of Historic Places in 1982.